tomhazledine/gulpstarter/README.md

     - minify: removes whitespace and line-breaks and comments to make the final file smaller

 ### JavaScript

+* **Why do we want to do this?** New language features (ES6, ES2017, ESNext, etc.) are available for most modern browsers, but we still need to transpile and polyfill for full cross-browser support.
+Much like with our CSS, we want to serve as few assets as possible - ideally just one.
+Using this Gulp task lets us write our code in neat partials and then concatenates them automatically.
+It also checks our code for syntax errors and minifies the final output.
 * Usage: `gulp js`
 * source: `uncompressed/js/jquery/jquery.js`, `uncompressed/js/vendor/*.js`, `uncompressed/js/custom/*.js`
 * output: `assets/js` (`app.js`, `app.min.js`)